 Park Academy’s curriculum mirrors the Oregon State Standards with accommodations and adaptations that make growth and proficiency attainable for our students.
 Core classes are held in the morning and are designed with dedicated staff working with small class sizes, allowing students to explore their unique learning styles and discover their strengths.
 Our reading program is based on Orton Gillingham (OG) interventions.
 Most of our classes are taught by our trained reading staff, allowing students to receive repetition and reinforcement of specific modalities and interventions across the curriculum.
 Core classes include:

 - Small reading groups with no more than a 3:1 student-teacher ratio

 Park Academy also believes that enrichment in education is critical to a well-rounded education for our students.
-After lunch, students will have enrichment classes such as art, music, theater, and robotics.
+After lunch, students will have enrichment classes such as art, music, and theater.
 Our enrichment courses are designed to empower students and engage them in creative expression, collaboration, and critical thinking.

 Assistive technology is integrated throughout the curriculum, along with other necessary accommodations that support learning, growth, and measures of proficiency.
-Typical assistive technologies used in the lower school classrooms include:
+Typical assistive technologies used in the elementary school classrooms include:

 - Audiobooks and dictation software

 When surrounded by supportive teachers and peers, students begin to regain their self-esteem and confidence, boosting their overall academic performance.
 Park Academy’s highly adaptive, strengths-based curriculum allows students to better understand their challenges, advocate for their needs, and ultimately reach their full potential.